 Companion for this plan?
 Lady Rockmaster 3000 speaking the local natives' language and keeping me from local cannibal tribes.
 But what started as a southward exploration of the whole region, became a visit to the northern part of the northern half of the most northern book of the two Northern Frankenjura topos.

 Kurt Albert and Wolfgang Gülich climbing at Donaudurchbruch, just south of the Southern Frankenjura

 TOK-TOK-TOKKIDITOK-..
-One by one letters cover most of my sight.
+One by one letters fill my view.
 'GO THERE!
-EAT THAT!' reads the screen of the higly marketed Apple product of the girl at the terrace right in front of me.
+EAT THAT!' reads the screen of the higly marketed Apple product of the girl at the table in front of me.
 Her intro announces a review of Portuguese food, following up a weekend citytrip to a few restaurants in some touristic neighbourhood of Porto.

-I felt less ready to review the nation state, the whole region or the northerly north places where we actually passed by.
-All that me and my partner could figure is that we didn't climb one shitty route in any of the ten-something crags we went to, and we were so much not ready to go on already, explaining our northernness.
+After Franken I don't feel ready to review a nation state, or even the smaller region, not even in extremis the northern north that we actually reached.
+All that me and my partner could figure is that we didn't climb one shitty route in any of the ten-something crags we went to, and we were so much not ready to go on south already.

-Rabenstein where we climbed a crack on the right of Alex here, as seen on a summer photo in a Climbing Magazine article about Canada-based Sonnie Trotter visiting Frankenjura with local Alex Megos
+Rabenstein where we tradclimbed a crack on the right of Alex here, as seen on a summer photo in a Climbing Magazine article on Canada-based Sonnie Trotter visiting Frankenjura with local Alex Megos

 I remember the morning.
 The sun burst thru the sky.
 We got inside the gasthof, got behind a table.
 Yesterday we discovered Rolandfels and Alt Babawand, where on arrival kids shouted and the climber parents said (in German) "shhh.. the rock sleeps".
 This first encounter had been shockingly different from climbing crowds I was used to.

-Besides these climbers yesterday and besides the woman of the quiet joint that we found ourselves in–she talked to us as if we weren't new here–we morningheads hadn't met people in the Frankenjura yet.
+Besides these climbers yesterday (and the woman of the quiet joint that we now found ourselves in –she talked to us as if we weren't new here–) we morningheads hadn't met people in the Frankenjura yet.

 From the dark wooden corner a few interested questions rose.
 An older man drinking tea with his teenage daughter remarked my map.
 I showed him.
 He was interested if we had a hikeplan.
 I told him we were going for a climb.
 Oooh he smiled and gazed as if he was somewhere else for a moment, Have you heared of Kurt?. - Well... he visited our small uni clubhouse in 2000 and besides that he also happens to be one of the founding saints of sports climbing ehm yeah..

-Oh nice, he teached physics in the village next to mine (near Nürnberg) and I got to know him as he asked me about seacanoeing... and he was learning Spanish...
+Oh nice, Kurt teached physics in the village next to mine (near Nürnberg) and I got to know him as he asked me about seacanoeing... and he was learning Spanish...
 He was a good friend of Kurt, so much that he didn't have to tell he was.

 Left: Kurt Albert climbs Sautanz near Gößweinstein, 1981.